uit-no/hpc-doc/jobs/examples.rst

 .. literalinclude:: files/slurm-job-array.sh
    :language: bash

-Sumbit the script and after a short while you should see 16 output files in your submit directory::
+Submit the script and after a short while you should see 16 output files in your submit directory::

-  $ ls -l output*txt
+  $ ls -l output*.txt

   -rw------- 1 user user 60 Oct 14 14:44 output_1.txt
   -rw------- 1 user user 60 Oct 14 14:44 output_10.txt